ACID-FAST STAIN

 Methylene blue (secondary or counterstain)

 The acid-fast stain was developed in 1882 by Paul Ehrlich to aid in the diagnosis of tuberculosis (TB).
-Ehrlich observed that dyes were not absorbed by Mycobacterium unless the organism on the slide was heated.
-Once the dye was absorbed, the cell wall retained the dye even when the smear was washed with a mixture of acid and alcohol (3% hydrochloric acid and 95% ethanol).
+Ehrlich observed that stains were not absorbed by Mycobacterium unless the bacteria on the slide was heated.
+Once the stain was absorbed, the cell wall retained the stain even when the smear was washed with a mixture of acid and alcohol (3% hydrochloric acid and 95% ethanol).

-The cell wall of bacteria Mycobacterium, Nocardia and parasite Cryptosporidium contains large amounts of glycolipids, especially mycolic acids.
+The cell wall of bacteria Mycobacterium and Nocardia contains large amounts of glycolipids, especially mycolic acids.
 This unique cell wall enables them to resist staining and makes them resistant to many common disinfectants.
-It is the mycolic acid that makes it difficult to absorb dye into the cell.
-However, once the dye penetrates the cell wall (by using heat or chemicals such as phenol), these glycolipids prevent acid-alcohol from decolorizing the cell.
-Therefore, these organisms are said to be “acid-fast”.
+It is the mycolic acid that makes it difficult to absorb stain into the bacteria However, once the stain penetrates the cell wall (by using heat or chemicals such as phenol), these glycolipids prevent acid-alcohol from decolorizing the cell.
+Therefore, these bacteria are said to be “acid-fast”.
 Most bacteria, such as E. coli and Staphylococcus, lack this high mycolic acid content and are easily decolorized by the acid-alcohol.
-Therefore, these organisms are described as “non-acid-fast”.
+Therefore, these bacteria are described as “non-acid-fast”.
 They absorb the counterstain, methylene blue.
-The acid-fast stain is therefore a differential stain since it uses two dyes to distinguish two groups of organisms based on the mycolic acid in their cell walls.
+The acid-fast stain is therefore a differential stain since it uses two stains to distinguish two groups of bacteria based on the mycolic acid in their cell walls.
+Heat is used when performing the acid-fast stain to penetrate the mycolic acid in the cell walls.

 Several species of Mycobacterium and Nocardia are pathogenic for animals and humans.
 Mycobacterium tuberculosis causes TB and is one of the world’s deadliest diseases.
 According to the CDC, it is estimated that 23% of the global population has latent tuberculosis infections.
 1 in 10 will go on to develop the disease.
 Globally, there are approximately 10 million TB infections per year.
 There are approximately 1.5 million TB-related deaths worldwide.
 This disease is the number one cause of death world-wide in patients who have AIDS.